Following arrest, questions surround ex-Seahawk Earl Thomas’ personal life and NFL legacy

 If Thomas pulls a turnaround over the next few months or years, there would be little reason not to embrace him.
 It just seems like a big “if” right now.

-Nobody questions Thomas’ contributions to the Seattle’s Super Bowl win.
+Nobody questions Thomas’ contributions to Seattle’s Super Bowl win.
 Nobody questions his Hall of Fame-caliber talent.
 But there is a big question regarding how his life will go from here.

 Earl pointed a certain finger in his final game with the Seahawks.
 Given everything that’s happened since, folks should cross their fingers that he ends up OK.